KevinInfoXtreme/SA-Backend/README.md

 ## Deployment with Coolify

 When deploying to Coolify, set the `DJANGO_ALLOWED_HOSTS` environment variable to a comma-separated list of allowed domain names.
+Additionally, define the `SECRET_KEY` environment variable with the Django secret key used in production.